Online Links to ECT News and Testimonials

 A critique of narrative reviews of the evidence-base for ECT in depression

 There has been recent debate regarding the efficacy of electroconvulsive therapy in the treatment of depression.
 This has been based on narrative reviews that contradict existing systematic reviews and meta-analyses.
 In this special article, we highlight the mistakes that occur when interpreting evidence using narrative reviews, as opposed to conventional systematic reviews and meta-analyses.

 Despite the Stigma, ECT Remains a Gold Standard

-Numerous doctors confirming that ECT is a safe and most effective treatment for depression
+Numerous medical professionals confirming that ECT is still the most effective treatment for depression.

 Dartmouth Hitchcock – Electroconvulsive Therapy (ECT): Treating Severe Depression

 This video presentations describes the modern use of ECT.
 In addition, several former patients are interviewed and describe the impact the treatment has had on their lives.

 Electroconvulsive Therapy (ECT) involves a course of medical treatments for severe mental health conditions including major depression, bipolar disorder, and psychotic illnesses such as schizophrenia.
 This video describes the treatment and includes patient interviews about its effects.

 ECT Electroconvulsive Therapy - WVU Medicine Health Report